The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 `@script`
 Hello!
 Welcome to the course.

-My name is Luke Pajer and I am a Digital Marketing Specialist at Beacon.
+My name is Luke Pajer and I am a Digital Marketing Specialist at Beacon

 ---